-This is a Vournas Coffee exclusive and perhaps one of the most underrated and undervalued coffees in all Central America!
-It is Strictly High Grown (SHG) by 3rd generation farmers, Delmar and Fernando Moreno Guillen, on their family estate high up in the Chiapas mountains.
+Our Mexico Rancho San Francisco is a Vournas Coffee exclusive and perhaps one of the most underrated and undervalued coffees in all Central America.
+The “Rancho” as we call it is Strictly High Grown (SHG) by third generation farmers, Delmar and Fernando Moreno Guillen on their family estate in the mountains of Chiapas.
 The farm utilizes a significant amount of natural shade trees, and while not certified organic, it is naturally grown and processed without chemical fertilizers.
-The varietals are mostly Typica and Bourbon, but there are a few Caturra trees still producing in some areas of the farm.
+Our Mexico Rancho San Francisco is comprised of mostly Typica and Bourbon varieties, but there are a few Caturra trees still producing in some areas of the farm.

-Our Rancho has become one of our marquis, staple coffees and a favorite amongst our roasters ever since we first began offering it over 14 years ago when we first established Vournas Coffee Trading.
-Overall it’s one of the most versatile coffees around; it can be roasted across the spectrum, blended, or enjoyed as solo cup or single origin espresso.
+The Guillen family’s Mexico Rancho San Francisco has become one of our marquis staple coffees, and a favorite amongst our roasters ever since we first began offering it over 14 years ago.
+Overall this is one of the most versatile coffees around—it can be roasted across the spectrum, blended, or enjoyed as solo cup or single origin espresso.
 The beans are relatively softer than other high grown centrals and develop a bit faster in the roast, coming out looking nice and BIG!

 Chiapas is the southernmost region in Mexico, sharing a border with Guatemala to the west, and Oaxaca to the east.
 It is well suited to produce an almost “Guatemala-esque” profile; medium body, medium acidity (although not as much as a Guatemala Huehuetenango), a nice oaky, nuttiness and a hint of spice.
 Mexico as a whole is the world’s 8th largest producer of coffee, with the majority of production occurring in Chiapas and Oaxaca.
 The mountainous highlands of Chiapas provide an ideal climate in terms of temperature and humidity for arabica cultivation; it’s also home to some breathtaking vistas and numerous ancient Mayan archeological sites.